 For Phytophthora ramorum the likelihood of pest freedom for bundles of whips and seedlings following evaluation of current risk mitigation measures was estimated as 'pest free with some exceptional cases' with the 90% uncertainty range reaching from 'very frequently pest free' to 'almost always pest free'.
 The EKE indicated, with 95% certainty, that between 9,872 and 10,000 bundles of whips and seedlings per 10,000 will be free from P. ramorum.
 The likelihood of pest freedom for bare root plants/trees up to 7 years old was estimated as 'pest free' to 'almost always pest free'.
 The EKE indicated, with 95% certainty pest free' to 'almost always pest free'.
-The EKE indicated, with 95% certainty range spanning from 'very frequently pest free' to 'almost always pest free'.
 The EKE indicated, with 95% certainty, that between 9,886 and 10,000 bare root plants/trees up to 7 years old per 10,000 will be free from P. ramorum.
-The likelihood of pest freedom for plants in pots up to 15 years old was estimated as 'extremely frequently pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to 'pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to 'pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to 'pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to 'pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to 'pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to 'pest free' with few exceptional cases'.
+The likelihood of pest free' up to 7 years old per 10,000 will be free from P. ramorum.
+The likelihood of pest free' up to 7 years old per 10,000 will be free from P. ramorum.
+The likelihood of pest free' up to 7 years old per 10,000 will be free from P. ramorum.
+The likelihood of pest free' up to 7 years old per 10,000 will be free from P. ramorum.
+The likelihood of pest freedom for plants in pots up to 15 years old was estimated as 'extremely frequently pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to 'pest free with few exceptional cases'.
 The EKE indicated, with 95% certainty, that between 9,757 and 10,000 plants in pots up to 15 years old per 10,000 will be free from P. ramorum.

-For Thaumetopoea processionea the likelihood of pest freedom for bundles of whips and seedlings following evaluation of current risk mitigation measures was estimated as 'extremely frequently pest free' with the 90% uncertainty range reaching from 'very frequently pest free' to 'almost always pest free'.
+For Thaumetopoea processionea the likelihood of pest freedom for bundles of whips and seedlings following evaluation of current risk mitigation measures was estimated as 'extremely frequently pest free'

+with the 90% uncertainty range reaching from 'very frequently pest free' to 'almost always pest free'.
 The EKE indicated, with 95% certainty, that between 9,787 and 10,000 bundles of whips and seedlings per 10,000 will be free from T. processionea.
 The likelihood of pest freedom for bare root plants/trees up to 7 years old was estimated as 'extremely frequently pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to 'almost always pest free'.
 The EKE indicated, with 95% certainty, that between 9,777 and 10,000 bare root plants/trees up to 7 years old per 10,000 will be free from T. processionea.
-The likelihood of pest freedom for plants in pots up to 15 years old was estimated as 'extremely frequently pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to 'pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to 'pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to 'pest free with few exceptional cases'.
+The likelihood of pest freedom for bare root plants, that between 9,777 and 10,000 bare root plants/trees up to 7 years old per 10,000 will be free from T. processionea.
+The likelihood of pest freedom for plants in pots up to 15 years old was estimated as 'extremely frequently pest free' with the 90% uncertainty range spanning from 'very frequently pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to 'pest free with few exceptional cases'.
 The EKE indicated, with 95% certainty, that between 9,733 and 10,000 plants in pots up to 15 years old per 10,000 will be free from T. processionea.